-2. Routine laboratory procedures, including nonpropagative diagnostic work and PCR analysis
+2. Routine laboratory procedures, including nonpropagative diagnostic work, and PCR analysis

-Non-culture-based diagnostic laboratory work and PCR analysis on clinical specimens from patients who are suspected or confirmed to be infected with the virus responsible for COVID-19 should be conducted adopting practices and procedures described for conventional clinical and microbiology laboratories as described in the "core requirements" (see Annex I).
+Non-culture-based diagnostic laboratory work and PCR analysis on clinical specimens from patients who are suspected or confirmed to be infected with SARS-CoV-2 should be conducted adopting practices and procedures described for conventional clinical and microbiology laboratories as described in the "core requirements" (see Annex I).